 Step 2 – Conceptualization

-Furthermore, a connection is made between the study’s objectives and how they are reflected in the content.
-For instance, the researcher should designate what the instrument is measuring, that is, knowledge, attitudes, perceptions, opinions, recalling facts, behavior change, etc. Major variables (independent, dependent, and moderator variables) are identified and defined in this step.
+For example, the researcher must indicate what the instrument is measuring, that is, knowledge, attitudes, perceptions, opinions, recalling facts, behavior change, etc. Major variables (independent, dependent, and moderator variables) are identified and defined in this step.

 Step 3 – Format and Data Analysis

-In Step 3, the emphasis is on writing statements of questions, selecting an appropriate scales for measurement, instrument layout, format, question order, font size, front and back cover, and proposed data analysis.
+In Step 3, the focus is on writing statements/questions, selection of appropriate scales of measurement, instrument layout, format, question order, font size, front and back cover, and proposed data analysis.
 However, the order of questions in a questionnaire is important as it affects the quality of information.

 There are two categories to order questions.
 The first is that the questions should be asked in a random order, and the second is that they should follow a logical progression based on the objectives of the study.
 Scales are tools that help measure a person’s reaction to a specific factor.
-It is crucial to understand the connection between the measurement level and the data analysis’s suitability.
+Understanding the relationship between the level of measurement and the appropriateness of data analysis is important.

-For instance, if ANOVA (analysis of variance) is used for data analysis, the independent variable needs to be measured on a nominal scale with two or more levels (such as yes, no, or not sure).
-In contrast, the dependent variable should be measured on an interval/ratio scale (ranging from strongly agree to strongly disagree).
+For example, if ANOVA (analysis of variance) is one mode of data analysis, the independent variable must be measured on a nominal scale with two or more levels (yes, no, not sure), and the dependent variable must be measured on an interval/ratio scale (strongly agree to strongly disagree).

 Step 4 – Establishing Validity

 - Is the questionnaire considered valid?
-In simple terms, does the questionnaire effectively assess its intended measurements?
+In other words, does the questionnaire measure what it intended to measure?

-- Is the instrument thorough enough to gather all the necessary information to fulfil the purpose and objectives of the study?
+- Is the instrument comprehensive enough to collect all the information needed to address the purpose and goals of the study?

 Step 5 – Establishing Reliability

-Reliability can be determined through a pilot test, where data is collected from 20-30 individuals who are not part of the sample.
-Data collected from the pilot test is analyzed using SPSS or other software.
-SPSS offers two significant sources of information.
+Reliability is established using a pilot test, by collecting data from 20-30 subjects not included in the sample.
+Data collected from the pilot test is analyzed using SPSS (Statistical Package for Social Sciences) or another software.
+SPSS provides two key pieces of information.
 These are the “correlation matrix” and “view alpha if item deleted” columns.
-Ensure that any items or statements have 0s, 1s, and negatives are removed.
+Make sure that items/statements that have 0s, 1s, and negatives are eliminated.
 Then, view the “alpha if item deleted” column to determine if alpha can be raised by deletion of items.

 Delete items that substantially improve reliability.
 To preserve content, delete no more than 20% of the items.
-The reliability coefficient (alpha) may fluctuate from 0 to 1, with 0 indicating a high level of error in the instrument and 1 indicating a complete absence of error.
-An acceptable level of reliability is indicated by a reliability coefficient (alpha) of .70 or higher.
+The reliability coefficient (alpha) can range from 0 to 1, with 0 representing an instrument full of error and 1 representing a total absence of error.
+A reliability coefficient (alpha) of .70 or higher is considered acceptable reliability.

 Avoiding Instrumentation Bias